 Table Top Games

 - Mortal Kombat vs. DC Universe solves this in one sense while being disadvantaged by it in another.
-The difference in powers between Mortal Kombat and DCU characters is explained by mentioning that the universe merging directly affects the abilities of everyone involve, as well as spreading a Hate Plague in order for Let's You and Him Fight to ensue.
-However, DC's treatment of their intellectual properties meant that the Mortal Kombat side had to temporarily lose its extreme blood and gore... which, unfortunately for that series, is its entire selling point, period.
+The difference in powers between Mortal Kombat and DCU characters is explained by mentioning that the universe merging directly affects the abilities of everyone involved, as well as spreading a Hate Plague in order for Let's You and Him Fight to ensue.
+However, DC's treatment of their intellectual properties meant that the Mortal Kombat side has to temporarily lose its extreme blood and gore... which, unfortunately for that series, is its entire selling point, period.

 - To a minor extent, Super Smash Bros..
 Brawl and Snake.
 An M-rated character battles heroes who are perfectly OK for the entire family?
 Wave goodbye to his realistic firearms.
 He gets to keep explosive arms, though.

 - While Banpresto usually handles this trope quite well, Super Robot Wars has had a few offenders in the past.
 What immediately comes to mind is Super Robot Wars Judgment, where the plot of Gundam SEED is handled the exact same way despite the crossover drastically altering the circumstances.
 The most egregious case is Mu La Flaga's Heroic Sacrifice, even though the various Super Robots in the player's group could have easily tanked the positron cannon.